ethanwong3/love_letters/README.md

 - FRONTEND (WRITE)
 - combine letter editor and send scheduler
-- does break lines work???
-- make photo and song optins work
+- make song optins work

 - FRONTEND (INBOX)
 - center letters in grid that does not start rowing at center
 - allow for filter to unread
 - add deliverydate below
 - add audio player at top and make it work, add photo somewhere too
-- fix formatting, new lines should work.
+- writing time, not both created and finished at timestamps
+- make it dynamic, if letter is sent, see immediately

 # To Do (Reminder):